-WARNING: Be careful not to spray water onto electric motors or cords.
+WARNING: Be careful not to spray water onto electric motors or cords, and ensure that electrical outlet covers are reinstalled when not in use.

 Each individual should remove their own trash to the dumpster on the south side of the building behind the pilot brewery.